 Built-up anger may cause you to explode when faced with difficult situations, and the physical effects can affect your health in the short and long term.
 Regular and intense periods of anger may lead to problems with your digestion, heart and circulatory system, as well as your mental wellbeing.
 Being constantly angry can lead to depression, addiction, self-harm, and other compulsive behaviours.

 If anger is taking over your life, then getting the right help to start managing it can make a huge and lasting difference.
-Working with a therapist on your anger can help you identify your triggers, how to contain your feelings of anger when it occurs, how to express your anger in healthier and more assertive ways, and alternative methods of resolving conflict in your life.
+Working with an anger management therapist on your anger can help you identify your triggers, how to contain your feelings of anger when it occurs, how to express your anger in healthier and more assertive ways, and alternative methods of resolving conflict in your life.